 Pour 1 cup coconut milk into a saucepot.
 Bring to boil, reduce heat to low, stir until the liquid reduces somewhat.
 Add curry paste and cook over medium heat, stirring frequently, until coconut milk/curry paste mixture reduces somewhat.
 Add chicken and potatoes and cook over low heat for 10 to 15 minutes, stirring occasionally, until chicken is tender and potatoes are cooked.

 Now add remaining 2 cups of coconut milk, chili pepper, snow peas, and salad peppers.
 Cook over low heat until the peas and peppers are just tender.
 Add mushrooms and fish sauce and allow to simmer for a couple of minutes.
-Serve with boiled rice and garnish the curry with chopped basil leaves (which I forgot to do in the photo above).
+Serve with boiled rice and garnish the curry with chopped basil leaves.

 The Time-Life recipe does not include vegetables.
 I thought the curry would be better with them, and it was.
 I used canned coconut milk from the Asian section of the supermarket (where I also found the canned Japanese mushrooms) and prepared curry paste (which I found at Sunflower Market).